 Many left-handers have a problem with slicing the golf ball.
 So, if you are tired of watching the ball drift off into the trees every time you hit it try this.

 If you slice the ball, the problem lies in the swing plane.
-The first thing to look at is to change your grip as this will affect the position of the club face at the impact of club and ball.
+The first thing to look at is to change your grip, as this will affect the club’s position at the impact of the club and ball.

 If you are slicing, then try a firm grip which will close the club face.

 Keep a consistent tempo as you move through your swing.
-Count one to four, on your upswing and on your downswing.
-It doesn’t matter about the speed, how fast or slow you swing, go with what feels right for your game.
+Count one to four on your upswing and your downswing.
+It doesn’t matter about the speed, how fast or slow you swing.
+Go with what feels right for your game.
 The important thing is consistency.
-That way you will keep the power in your swing.
+That way, you will keep the power in your swing.

 Your stance and the ball position

-Make sure your position at address, before you hit the ball is correct, the ball position is crucial.
+Make sure your position at the address before you hit the ball is correct.
+The ball position is crucial.
 We are assuming that you know which club to select for which shot here.
 Here is a rough guide for ball positioning for left-handed players (we are keeping this simple, it is for a swing from a flat lie.
 Be prepared to adjust for more difficult shots or unusual situations.)

-- The sand wedge and pitching wedge, middle of stance, equidistant between your feet.
+- The sand wedge and pitching wedge, middle of the stance, equidistant between your feet.

 - Eight and seven irons: one inch in front of your feet, still in the center